 Fungi are omnipresent, they profoundly shape the world we live in.
-Fungi grow everywhere, and yet many of us think of them as a hostile life form.
 They are possessed of a rather selfish attitude and are dependent on subtle forms of attraction.
-Just like fungi, humans, too, enter into parasitic and symbiotic relationships if it suits their networking needs.
+They, like humans, enter into parasitic and symbiotic relationships if it suits their needs.

 Sound Design and Composition: Peter Kastner, Voice: Laura Baruch